AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 ---

-## 10. 💬 Final Thoughts
+## 9. 💬 Final Thoughts

 This was an intense, prolonged and sometimes frustrating project.
 But in measure of experience rewards it is priceless to me.
 I built something real, tangible, and useful for my smart home.
 Came away with the skills to replicate and expand it, with curiosity of more complicated solutions and with dread of what actual R&D engineers have to go through.
 Nah, just kidding, those guys and gals have an awesome job - tinker with stuff and get paid for it.

 Regarding DIY projects like this - well, it's a hobby.
 If you want to compete with commercial devices - you definately have to find a niche, maybe some open source project, promotion for specific crowd, like a lot of bloggers/youtubers/communities end up with their own designs/brands sold to fellow enthusiasts.
-But the mass market is powered by whole teams and departments who design IoT devices for a living ...
+But the mass market is powered by whole teams and departments who design IoT devices for a living...

 So let's **compare prices**, just the parts for DIY vs ready-available sensors.
 No labor, no hours put into learning/research, no fails, no faulty parts and no configuration/calibration hassle.

 For me, Temperature & Humidity Detector was:

-ESP32 Board: $
+- ESP32 Board: $4.35
-DHT22 Sensor: $
+- DHT22 Sensor: $3.23
-Power supply/adapter: $
+- Power supply/adapter: $2.65
-Cable: $
+- Cable: $1.5
-3D Printing parts for a single device: $
+- 3D Printing parts for a single device: $5.9
+- **Total: $17.63**

 Commercial Detector I bought and use at home:

-Price(with delivery): $
+- **Price(delivery incl.): $10**

-All the while, we presume that commercial detector has low error margin, is powered by a small CR2032 battery, is smaller, more stable and reliable, uses Zigbee wireless protocol instead of Wi-Fi(lower power consumption, less networking configuration), is configured to be power efficient(wake up, trace if there was a change, send readings, go to sleep by default).
+All the while, we presume that **commercial detector** has low error margin, is powered by a small CR2032 battery, is smaller, more stable and reliable, uses Zigbee wireless protocol instead of Wi-Fi(lower power consumption, less networking configuration), is configured to be power efficient(wake up, trace if there was a change, send readings, go to sleep by default).
 And it is slick, complete and polished.

 But!
-The DIY ESP32 based platform can be transformed, expanded with additional hardware, additional sensors to additional pins, used for robots, lighting, BLE beacon tracking, physical automations - maybe several of those at the same time.
+The **DIY ESP32 based platform** can be transformed, expanded with additional hardware, additional sensors to additional pins, used for robots, lighting, BLE beacon tracking, physical automations - maybe several of those at the same time.
 It can be re-configured, updated, fully controlled.
 It does not require cloud, will not send any data anywhere you don't want it to.
 And it can be a great start to learn other things if you are into it.

 So, my final verdict is: Be sure to ask the right question - What are **you** looking for?